 Lots of hair companies allow you to purchase a sample, which is either going to be a small strip of a bundle, or they may allow you to purchase one bundle at wholesale price.
 Purchasing a sample will enable you to see and feel the hair quality when the hair is fresh out of the packaging.
 However, it will not give you the same results as having a full head of hair installed for a few weeks.

 Unfortunately, there’s no way to guarantee the quality of hair (unless you’re buying from Private Label Extensions of course).

-Sometimes trial and error is a part of the process, but being educated about hair makes it a lot easier to spot bad hair out before you waste your money!
+Sometimes trial and error is a part of the process.
+Being educated about hair makes it a lot easier to spot bad hair out.
+Especially before you waste your money!